kimsjjkjn/PBPK_Propranolol/docs/Model_Derivation.md

 #### **Derivation**:
 - Since CL_int_eff is already in the standard of whole blood concentration, there is no need to multiply unbound CvLI - just multiply CvLI value.
   - `Cv_li = C_li * (1/Kp_li) * RB`
-    - Please refer to non-eliminating tissue derivation for derivating Cv_li.
+    - Please refer to **Non-Eliminating Tissue Differential Equation Derivation** in **Rat IV Model - Differential Equation** section for derivating Cv_li.
     - Again, there is no need to multiply fub (= fup / RB) as we are not solving for Cv_li_u.
       - *Note that this is valid only if CL_int_eff = 2710 represents a whole-liver, blood-standard intrinsic clearance estimated under steady-state conditions.
 It does not apply when distribution has not been fully achieved.*
 - Therefore, `Xmet_li = CL_int_eff * (RB * C_li * (1/Kp_li))`